Palestinians highlight prisoners' strike with 'Salt Water Challenge'

 "Hunger strikers in prison endanger the health and life of the prisoners in custody of the state who is in charge of their well-being -- organized hunger strikers even more so," Librati said.

 There are approximately 6,500 Palestinians in Israeli prisons, according to Israeli human rights group B'Tselem.
-They are imprisoned for a number of offenses -- including protesting, inciting violence and affiliation with groups Israel considers to be terrorist organizations.
+They are imprisoned for a number of offenses -- including protesting, inciting violence and affiliating with groups Israel considers to be terrorist organizations.
 Many are also imprisoned under a controversial administrative detention law, which allows Palestinians to be held without charge.

 Israeli authorities consider these detainees to be criminals and terrorists; Palestinians say they are political prisoners.